Tenant Manual for printing (may not be totally current)

 - Cutler Bike Shop -opposite the yacht club – 1 Main St. 508-627-2763

-We have a nice croquet set and some other lawn games.
+We have a toy box opposite of the tool shed.
+There is a croquet set and some other lawn games.
 Please put them away when you are done.

 You can use anything in the tool shed but please put it all NEATLY back when done. (back to top)